ashans/injector/README.md

 # Injector

-> GoLang dependency injection library
+> GoLang dependency injection library to be used as a IoC container

 ## Documentation